AscendingPassage.com HOME PAGE.

 this moment taking back to the hotels of Luxor, will not return till

-very late, when the full moon will have risen and be shedding its
+very late, when the full Moon will have risen and be shedding its

 clear light upon the ruins.
 My post, while I waited, was high up among

-the ruins on the margin of the sacred Lake of Osiris, the still and
+the ruins on the margin of the sacred Lake of Osiris.
+The still and

 for so many centuries.
 It still conceals, no doubt, numberless